What representation can help with

 One of the most important things to do is to obtain the right kind of independent medical evidence.
 If you cannot afford to do this, you need to discuss with your representative how to get ACC to fund the provision of independent medical evidence.
 This can be difficult but it is worth trying.

-Going to Conciliation
+Going to Talk

-"Conciliation" is a name for a meeting where everything that is said is confidential so what people say there can't be used in Court or anywhere else.
+– Meet – Resolve is a new dispute resolution service.
+It provides "Conciliation".
+This is a name for a meeting where everything that is said is confidential so what people say there can't be used in Court or anywhere else.
 It is a really good way to break down barriers and understand the different perspectives people have.
 It is run by a "conciliator" who is independent of ACC and everyone else involved.
 The conciliators in this area are very experienced and skilled in getting people talking to each other rather than arguing.
 It is informal so you don't have to prepare long written documents.
 It is not like Court.

 Generally speaking, conciliation is the best way to move forward with solving problems with ACC that haven't been sorted out when you first contact ACC.
 There are several reasons for this.
 Conciliation is the most effective way for ACC to understand what you think is wrong about what has gone on and it is the most effective way of working out what needs to be done to sort the problem out.